Amarsinhji Banesinhji: Great War

 During the World War I, he placed the entire resources of his State at the disposal of the Government and saw active service.
 He with the Kathiawar Motor Ambulance Corps in Flanders.
 The temporary rank of Captain was conferred on him while at the front, and it was made permanent on 1 January 1918.
 On the same date, for his services during the war, he was granted a personal salute of 11 guns, which was made permanent in 1931.

 Instrument of Accession

 On 15 August 1947, Amarsinhji signed the Instrument of Accession, whereby the Wankaner State acceded to the Dominion of India.
 This accession was accepted by Lord Mountbatten, the then Governor-General of India, on 16 August 1947.

 Paddock

 He managed a paddock in his state to breed high-quality country-bred and Kathiawari horses.
 Each year, the Government Army Remount Agents purchased horses from the paddock.
 In 1901, the Royal Commission on Horse-Breeding visited and praised the paddock's management and the quality of the horses.

 Shree Amarsinhji Mills Limited

 In 1951, Shree Amarsinhji Mills Limited, a cotton textile mill named after him, was established by his son, Pratapsinhji Jhala, in Wankaner.
-However, in 1980, the mill was taken over by Kores India.
+In 1980, the mill was taken over by Kores India.
 His grandson, Digvijaysinh Jhala, served as its director from 1960.